 Configuring Linux network with dynamic IP addresses

-Continue to edit network config:
+Continue to edit network config:# nano /etc/network/interfaces

 or

-sudo nano /etc/network/interfaces
+sudo nano /etc/network/interfacesauto lo

 iface lo inet loopback